Corporate Governance

 Basic Policies on Corporate Governance

-The ACOM Group, guided by its lifelong “circle of trust” spirit, maintains an ongoing corporate commitment to respecting other people, putting the customer first, and conducting creative and innovative management.
+The ACOM Group, guided by its lifelong "Circle of Trust" spirit, maintains an ongoing corporate commitment to respecting other people, putting the customer first, and conducting creative and innovative management.
 Based on this commitment, we are seeking to deepen mutual trust between our stakeholders and ourselves and thus progress in partnership with society.

 In order to meet the expectations of stakeholders and build stronger trust, we will strengthen corporate governance as a key management priority.
 To this end, we will take steps to enhance the soundness, transparency, and efficiency of our operations and achieve sustained increases in our shareholder value.

 We recognize that effective internal control systems are essential to creating an appropriate corporate governance framework.
-Based on this recognition, we are encouraging all members of our organization to join forces in building internal control systems and assuring their effectiveness, under the leadership of the management.
+Based on this recognition, we are encouraging all members of our organization to join forces in building internal control systems and assuring their effectiveness, under the leadership of management.
 At the same time, we are constantly evaluating, verifying, and improving the effectiveness of internal control mechanisms already in place.

 Reasons for Non-compliance with the Principles of the Corporate Governance Code